Port-of-Code/PortofCode/content/logs/004-the-research-trawler.md

 I can write fine.
 The hard part is figuring out *what* to write.
 What's actually trending?
 What are people searching for that nobody's answering well?
 That kind of research takes hours, and I have a day job and a Pi.

-So Dani and I built a research trawler.
+So I had Dani build a research trawler.

 ---